melexis/melexisio/README.md

 5. Use quick command buttons for `*IDN?`, `:SYST:INFO`, `*RST` (not stored in history).
 6. Toggle Local echo and Auto‑scroll as desired; use Clear / Save... to manage the log.

+IR Image basics:
+- Click Read to request one IR frame (`mv:66`).
+- Click Continuous to start device continuous mode (UI will show a green button and a glowing indicator).
+Click again to stop.
+- While Continuous is active, you can Start rec to capture a WebM video (Stop rec will download it).
+Recording is disabled when Continuous is inactive.
+- Use Auto‑scale for dynamic color mapping per frame, or uncheck it and enter Min/Max manually (persisted across reloads and included in settings export).

 ## Keyboard

 - Enter: send (when “Enter sends” is enabled)